lorisj/Mapper/README.md

      }

-If the device is not found:
+If the device is not found, the program outputs an empty JSON object:

      {
      }